3.2 Grading System

 C. ABS: Absence from Final Examination

 If a student does not appear for the final exam without prior arrangement with the instructor, the instructor should report a grade of ABS (rather than an INC).
 An ABS can also be awarded for a student who has made arrangements with the instructor to miss the final exam due to illness or a death in the family.
 Such absence may be excused only for illness, personal emergency, or some special contingency.
 Written documentation of the reason for the absence must be provided to the class dean or associate dean within five University working days of the examination date.
 In the case of illness, an official doctor's note should be provided; in other situations, a written explanation by the student will be sufficient.
 This documentation will be used to determine whether approval of the request for a deferred examination will be granted.
 If the request is approved, the deferred examination must be completed by the date specified on the academic calendar, otherwise the ABS will be changed automatically to an F. If the request is rejected, then a grade of F should be recorded as the grade for the final examination.
-The instructor will then be asked to submit a final course grade, utilizing the Grade Change Form available in department offices and the dean's office.
+The instructor will then be asked to submit a final course grade, utilizing the Change of Grade workflow accessed through Banner Self-Service in the Faculty tab of my.fordham.edu.

 D. INC: Incomplete Course Assignments, Excluding Final Examination

 When course requirements other than just the final exam have not been met, the instructor may report a temporary grade of INC. This process should be initiated with the student's class dean or advising dean as early as possible.
-FCRH, FCLC, and PCS students must fill out an Undergraduate Petition for Grade of Incomplete (available from their advising dean).
+FCLC and PCS students must fill out an Undergraduate Petition for Grade of Incomplete (available from their advising dean).
 The grade of INC will not be allowed unless the petition is on file.
-In GSB, students should contact their class dean to initiate this procedure.
+In FCRH and GSB, students should contact their advisor/class dean to initiate this procedure.

-If the requirements are not completed by the date specified on the academic calendar, the INC will be changed automatically to an F. To avoid this, instructors should use the grade change form available in department offices and the deans' offices to report the change prior to the deadline.
+If the requirements are not completed by the date specified on the academic calendar, the INC will be changed automatically to an F. To avoid this, instructors should use the Change of Grade workflow accessed through Banner Self-Service in the Faculty tab of my.fordham.edu.

 No grade of INC may be awarded to seniors in their final semester without the express permission of the senior dean, and then only under extreme circumstances.

-F. AF: Failure for excessive absence in a course (used in PCS only)
+F. AF: Failure for excessive absences in a course (used in PCS only)

 This mark is equivalent to an academic performance of F with the additional information that this F is associated with excessive absence in the course.